Government: A Neighborhood Association Analogy

 The Neighborhood Association Analogy

 If some of the owners of 50 separate houses (50 different families living in 50 separate homes within a neighborhood) decided to create a neighborhood homeowners association (let’s call it the ABC Neighborhood Association (ABC-NA, for short), they lawfully could do so under Natural Law and the still-existing American Common Law “unlimited right to contract” (as guaranteed by the Constitution).
-They could write up a contract creating a trust and/or a corporation detailing its purpose, its governing authority (the trustees or officers of ABC-NA), the powers of the governing authority and the obligations of the homeowners who actually signed the contract (the grantors) and all of the family members of those who signed (the beneficiaries).
-Assuming the homeowners were not complete idiots, they would insist on clauses limiting their liability for damages caused by other ABC-NA members or the ABC-NA itself, along with strict limits on restrictions, fees and fines that could be enacted or imposed in the future by officers of the ABC-NA.
+They could write up a contract creating a trust and/or a corporation detailing its purpose, its governing authority (the trustees or officers of ABC-NA), the powers, obligations and limitations on the powers of the governing authority; and the obligations of the homeowners who actually signed the contract (the grantors) and all of the family members of those who signed (the beneficiaries).
+Assuming the homeowners were not complete idiots, they would insist on clauses limiting their liability for damages caused by other ABC-NA members and/or the ABC-NA trustees, along with strict limits on restrictive rules (“policies”), fees and fines that could be enacted or imposed in the future by officers (trustees) of the ABC-NA.
 (Most such neighborhood association agreements contain clauses which bind any future owner of a house purchased from an ABC-NA member – so be certain to ask about such clauses and insist on a notarized affidavit from the seller stating that no such contract exists.)

 Also, you should have stated explicitly that your opponents (the board members of ABC-NA) have 14 days to respond in writing to your affidavit.
-NOT as officers of ABC-NA, but as men and women acting in their “private capacities”.
-This sentence informs the court that my opponents are being challenged by a man willing to risk everything he owns in order to present the truth, thereby greatly increasing my credibility in court under Commercial Law.
+NOT as officers of ABC-NA, but must respond via affidavit as men and women acting in their “private capacities” (thereby waiving the “limited liability” or “limited immunity” resulting from their holding a public office – which requires they purchase a bond (to pay those injured by their mistakes).
+This sentence (i.e., that you “assume full and unlimited commercial liability”)in forms the court that my opponents are being challenged by a man willing to risk everything he owns in order to present the truth, thereby greatly increasing my credibility in court under Commercial Law.
 If they present themselves as “officers of the ABC-NA” corporation, then under Commercial Law they each possess “limited liability” and thereby assume little to no personal risk, so their credibility is greatly reduced – the ABC-NA corporation assumes the liability and even that is limited.
 However, in fact, they are required to present themselves in the “private capacities”.

 You have already won!
+By not replying or not replying in the proper manner during the specified time period, they have AGREED with you!
 The controversy is over!
 And when there is NO controversy, government courts have no jurisdiction – so the case against you is dismissed.
 THERE IS NO DISAGREEMENT TO ADJUDICATE.
 So, when you and our opponents eventually do arrive in court, you simply inform the judge to your opponents’ failure to respond by sworn affidavits in the 14 days allotted and thus they have lost the case by default.
 Case dismissed.

 You should also have many copies of a PRE-PREPARED “Affidavit of Delivery” to be signed and dated by YOU and EVERYONE involved in or witnessing the actual delivery in-person of your “Affidavit of Truth” to each of your opponents.
 Copies of ALL of these “Affidavits of Delivery” then also need to be delivered to all of your opponents, the Clerk of the Court (placed on file for the judge), with copies for yourself.